fcaballerop/cuPSS/README.md

 ar rcs libcupss.a *o
 cd ..
 ```
 This will create a file `src/libcupss.a` which can be linked to any particular solver.
+The header files are in `inc`.

 ### Compiling and running an example

 A number of example solvers can be found in the `examples` directory.
-They can be compiled by compiling with `nvcc`, linking the relevant libraries.
-For instance, the solver for model B, contained in `examples/modelb.cpp`, can be compiled by
+They can be compiled with `nvcc`, linking the relevant libraries.
+For instance, the solver for model B, contained in `examples/cahn-hilliars.cpp`, can be compiled by
 ```
 nvcc examples/cahn-hilliard.cpp --lcufft -lfftw3f -lcurand -lcupss -O2 -o cahn-hilliard
 ```
-If cupss was not installed globally, the location of `libcupss.a` must be specified:
+If cupss was not installed globally, the location of `libcupss.a` must be specified with the linker flag `-L`:
 ```
 nvcc examples/cahn-hilliard.cpp -Lsrc/ -lcufft -lfftw3f -lcurand -lcupss -O2 -o cahn-hilliard
 ```
 The linking flag `-Lsrc/` should be changed to wherever `libcupss.a` is located.
 It will be in `src/` if the library has been compiled with the lines above.
-The solver can be run by
+The solver can be run with
 ```
 ./cahn-hilliard
 ```